Specific Risks for Children with SEND

 What to do

-Does your child protection policy reflect the additional barriers (both online and offline) faced by children and young people with SEND and supports them to deal with these additional risks (such as bullying or abuse)?
+Does your child protection policy reflect the additional barriers/risks (both online and offline) faced by children and young people with SEND and support them in dealing with these?

 Everyone should ensure the needs of children and young people with SEND are being met and that they feel as safe as their non-disabled peers.